yangchuansheng/plone.docker/docs/usage.rst

   themselves with the options available.

-The Docker documentation is a good starting point for understanding the different storage options and variations, and there are multiple blogs and forum postings that discuss and give advice in this area.
+The Docker documentation is a good starting point for understanding the different storage options and variations, and there are multiple blog and forum postings that discuss and give advice in this area.

 8.1 Data volumes (suitable for production use)